What is a literature review?

 As far as the literature review process goes, the goal for students is to complete their review in the allocated time and to ensure they can maintain currency in their field of study for the duration of their research (Bruce 1990).

 A good literature review requires knowledge of the use of indexes and abstracts, the ability to conduct exhaustive bibliographic searches, ability to organise the collected data meaningfully, describe, critique and relate each source to the subject of the inquiry, and present the organised review logically, and last, but by no means least, to correctly cite all sources mentioned (Afolabi 1992).
-The Library offers a range of training for research students that will assist with the production of literature reviews including sessions on electronic databases, using the bibliographic management software EndNote to download records, Internet searching using Netscape, Library catalogue searching, cloud (online) student orientation, subject resources, and research skills.
+The Library offers a range of training for research students that will assist with the production of literature reviews.
+Sessions include: electronic databases, using EndNote to download records, internet searches, Library catalogue searching, cloud (online) student orientation, subject resources, and research skills.
 Please contact your Liaison Librarian for more details.

 EndNote reference management software